symfony/symfony-docs/frontend/encore/bootstrap.rst

 Importing Bootstrap JavaScript
 ------------------------------

-Bootstrap JavaScript requires jQuery and Popper.js, so make sure you have this installed:
+First, install the JavaScript dependencies required by the Bootstrap version used in your application:

 .. code-block:: terminal

+    # if you use the Yarn package manager
+    # (jQuery is only required in versions prior to Bootstrap 5)
-    $ yarn add jquery popper.js --dev
+    $ yarn add jquery @popperjs/core --dev

+    # if you use the npm package manager
+    # (jQuery is only required in versions prior to Bootstrap 5)
+    $ npm install jquery @popperjs/core --save-dev

 Now, require bootstrap from any of your JavaScript files: